 Hyperventilation occurs when you breathe too deeply and rapidly.
 It causes a decrease in carbon dioxide in your blood, which can make you feel lightheaded, short of breath, and anxious.

-Decreased carbon dioxide levels can also cause a tingling sensation in your feet or hands.
+Decreased carbon dioxide levels may cause a tingling sensation in your feet or hands.

-Hyperventilation isn’t a disease itself.
-It’s a symptom of emotional stress or other conditions such as:
+Hyperventilation is a symptom of emotional stress or other conditions, such as:

 If you’re hyperventilating, a healthcare professional will ask you about your other symptoms and medical history.
 They may also give you a physical exam and use blood tests to check for certain conditions, such as infections.